Nkegod/Skyline-Techspace/README.md

-this is my first OTS repo
+This is the updated main/upgrade branch